RMS Adriatic: Characteristics

 The Adriatic stood out from her sister ships for the luxury of her facilities.
+Her first class dining room was completed in Jacobean style, topped with an intricate stained-glass dome.
+On A deck, she was fitted with three main public rooms for first-class passengers.
+The lounge was panelled in oak and fitted with stained-glass windows depicting famous poets, dramatists, and philosophers.
+Her smoking room was notedly larger than her sisters' and included an impressive mahogany and stained-glass panel on the forward wall.
+In addition to the lounge and smoking room, Adriatic featured an additional reading and writing room.
+This room was completed in the Adam style in tones of white, gold, and blue-grey with intricate plasterwork details.

-In addition to the sumptuous dining room topped with a glass roof, the smoking room adorned with stained glass, and the lounges she shared with its sister ships, she was also equipped with a gymnasium, and was the first liner to be equipped with Victorian-style Turkish baths, as well as an indoor swimming pool.
+In addition to a gymnasium, Adriatic was the first liner to be equipped with Victorian-style Turkish baths which included a large plunge pool.
 At the start of her career, the Adriatic could carry 425 first class, 500 second class, and 1,900 third class passengers (all accompanied by 560 crew members).
 From 1919, she was redesigned to carry 400 first class, 465 second class and 1,300 third class passengers.
 Finally, from 1928, her capacities were transformed to carry 506 cabin class, 560 tourist class, and 404 third class passengers.